cordata/training/source/sections/HIPAA-basics/why-all-the-fuss-about-hipaa.md

 Well, for three key reasons:

 ###1.
-It is the right thing to do
+It is the right thing to do.
+Our customer's depend on us to protect their data.
+It is our responsibility as partners to be diligent in protecting customer data.

 ###2.
-The cloud
+The cloud.
-With an increasing move to this amorphous entity called the cloud, with its associated technical complexities, security and privacy guidelines / standards need to be put into place.
+An increasing move to this amorphous entity called the cloud, with its associated technical complexities, security and privacy, requires guidelines / standards need to be put into place.

 ###3.
 There are heavy penalties for violating it.